Pete Kovachevich

-Peter Malcolm "Pete" Kovachevich, also known as Peter Savant, is an American guitar player, singer, songwriter and photographer.
+Peter Malcolm "Pete" Kovachevich, is an American guitar player, singer, songwriter.
 He is known for his bluesy and aggressive style, reminiscent to Stevie Ray Vaughan and Jimi Hendrix.
 He has played with popular jam bands like Blues Traveler, Spin Doctors, and Warren Haynes, and he became a staple in the New York jam scene, playing Fridays at a small club, Nightingales, with his bands First House and Kindred Spirit.

 Early years

 Kovachevich is from the south side of Chicago, Illinois.
 He started playing with the sons of Chicago jazz master Ramsey Lewis in the 1980s, having met Frayne and Bobby Lewis at Chicago High School of Performing Arts.

-Musical career

-Kovachevich started his first band, Channel Red, while still in high school.
-The band featured Ronnie Reporto on vocals from Chicago's State Theater production of Jesus Christ Superstar.
-Along with Frayne, Bobby, and Kovachevich, Channel Red enjoyed success.
-By age 17, Kovachevich already had performed for large crowds including the Taste of Chicago festival.
-After Reporto left Chicago to attend college, Kovachevich decided to leave Channel Red and relocate to New York City, join his father, after living in Chicago with his mother.

 Kindred Spirit

-Playing bass and guitar in many bands, he quickly formed a new group.
-Kovachevich's first band in New York City was Kindred Spirit.
+Peter Kovachevich's first band in New York City was Kindred Spirit.
 It was the first of Kovachevich's bands to play at the Nightingale bar.